SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns

-Compared to separate patterns, the use of shared patterns improves the result quality by 2.80$\times$ in accuracy and 2.51$\times$ in recall for all the 14,872 questions in MetaQA, as shown in \F\ref{fig:exm_acc_recall}.
-In particular, for the question in \myc{1}, query \#53, the LLM only generates incorrect answers (\ie hallucination) if not using shared patterns.
-Yet, this comes with a computational cost, as the pattern matching latency in the KG \myc{4} increases by \emph{four orders of magnitudes} (from 0.52\unit{ms} to 1,079\unit{ms}, see \F\ref{fig:exm_lat}) \footnote{In this example of query \#53, the end-to-end GraphRAG processing latency consists of the LLM generation (325\unit{ms}), and the KG pattern matching (1,079\unit{ms}), where the KG pattern retrieval has become the performance bottleneck.}compared to the use of a single pattern, due to the generation of 3,962$\times$ more partial matches.
-Even when adopting optimizations for multi-query state sharing~\cite{abul2016swarmguide,abul2017multiple}, the number of generated partial matches still increases by 2,001$\times$.
-In large-scale industrial applications, such as those reported for GraphRAG by Microsoft~\cite{MicrosoftGraphRAG, MicrosoftPrivateData2024}, Amazon~\cite{AWSGraphRAG2024}, and Siemens~\cite{SiemensKnowledgeGraph}, such computational challenges are further amplified.
+Compared to the use of single, separate patterns, shared patterns improve the result quality by 2.80$\times$ in accuracy and 2.51$\times$ in recall\footnote{Recall is the ratio of correct LLM responses to the number of ground-truth answers.} (over 14,872 questions in MetaQA), see \F\ref{fig:exm_acc_recall}.
+For one question in \myc{1}, query \#53, the LLM only generates incorrect answers (\ie LLM hallucination) if not using the shared patterns.
+Yet, the improvement incurs a cost: Pattern matching latency in the KG \myc{4} increases by \emph{four orders of magnitudes} ( see \F\ref{fig:exm_lat})\footnote{Here, the end-to-end processing latency comprises LLM generation (325\unit{ms}) and KG pattern matching (1,079\unit{ms}); the latter being the performance bottleneck.} compared to the use of a single pattern, as 3,962$\times$ more partial matches are generated.
+Even when adopting optimizations for state sharing~\cite{abul2016swarmguide,abul2017multiple}, the number of generated partial matches still increases by 2,001$\times$.
+In large-scale industrial applications, such as those reported for GraphRAG by Microsoft~\cite{MicrosoftGraphRAG, MicrosoftPrivateData2024}, Amazon~\cite{AWSGraphRAG2024}, and Siemens~\cite{SiemensKnowledgeGraph}, such computational challenges are further amplified. \looseness=-1